The right carpet shampooer can transform a tired, old carpet by lifting dirt and dust embedded in the pile and making it look almost brand new.

 Over a 24-hour period, we periodically assess how wet the carpets are after cleaning, and also check the undersides for any dampness.

 Measured at operator's ear level.
-Many of these machines are very loud, and the use of ear protection is recommended.
+Many of these machines are very loud and irritating, and the use of ear protection is recommended.

 The performance score makes up 70% of the CHOICE Expert Rating, and ease of use comprises 30%.
 Performance includes 80% carpet cleaning, 10% noise and 10% residual wetness score.